stefanofa/awesome/README.md

 ## TypeScript

 *   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
+Built with the Dub.co API.

 *   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.